JammalAdeyemi/ElderlyFitness-Guide/README.md

 ### Model
 - MoveNet Thunder pretrained model
-- Optimized for edge devices
-- Input: Image/Video, Output: 17 Body Keypoints
+- CNN
+- DNN
+- MLP

 ### Pipeline
 - Load data
 - Detect poses with MoveNet
-- Postprocess keypoints
+- Preprocess keypoints
 - Construct dataset
 - Train classifier

 ### Evaluation
-- Accuracy: 97% on pose classification
+- Accuracy: 98% on pose classification

 ### Deployment
 - Exported to TensorFlow Lite
 - Integrated into React Web App

-## Results (In Progress)

-- Achieved X% accuracy in classifying Y yoga poses
-- Inference time of Z ms per image using MoveNet on a laptop
+- Deployed the web app on Tiago robot

+## Key Features
+- Pose Detection: Utilizing advanced pose estimation models, we offer real-time feedback and posture correction.
+- Repetition Counting: Our system reliably tracks exercise and yoga repetitions, ensuring effectiveness.
+- User-Friendly Interface: The application is designed for easy interaction, making it accessible to elderly users.
+- Deployment on Tiago: FitnessPal is integrated into the Tiago robot, allowing real-time interaction and assistance.

+## Future Work
+- Personalized Routines: Implementing personalized exercise routines based on user profiles.
+- Enhanced Interactivity: Adding voice commands and conversational AI for more natural interaction.
+- Continuous Improvement: Regular updates and enhancements to improve user satisfaction.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project